Research Directions

 Representative Publications

-To facilitate the design of new reactions, we have developed a combined molecular dynamics and coordinate driving (MD/CD) method for automatically searching reaction pathways of chemical reactions [12].
-The refined MD/CD algorithm could allow pathways of chemical reactions in solution to be explored [13].
-This method is expected to be an efficient tool for design of new reactions and catalysts.
+Computational Tools for Design of New reactions We have developed a combined molecular dynamics and coordinate driving (MD/CD) method for automatically searching reaction pathways of chemical reactions in gas phase and solution [12-14].
+The method is expected to offer a platform for de novo design of new homogeneous reactions and catalysts.

 Representative Publications